ludwiggj/scala-finance-gadget/README.md

 ## Database Reloader ##

-The **Database Reloader** executable cleans out the MySql database, parses the flat files in the reports directory, and saves the resulting data into the Mysql database via the database facade.
+The **Database Reloader** executable cleans out the MySql database, parses the flat files, and saves the resulting data into the Mysql database via the persistence layer.

-This component is not as important as it once was, now that the integration tests are run against a separate database instance, though it's still nice to know that the data can be reloaded into the database at any time.
+This component is not as important as it once was, as the integration tests are now run against a separate database instance, though it's still nice to know that the data can be reloaded into the database at any time.

-## Future Directions ##

-* Fully integrate the code with play, so that the existing reports can be displayed via a web front end.
-This should just be a case of returning the existing domain objects via the database facade, and displaying the resultant data via play templates.

-* Automatically retrieve the financial data from the investment management web site, ideally just after the regular monthly **investment date**, perhaps via Akka.

-* Experimenting with the web front end to show additional reports e.g. price history of single fund, perhaps via a graphing component.

-* Simplifying the use of futures in the scraper code via Scala Async.

-* More coding improvements.

-Graeme Ludwig, 11/10/15.
+Graeme Ludwig, 12/06/17.